 WHO cares.
 It’s now time you did

-The old adage tells us not to fix things the things that aren’t broken.
-Logic suggests, therefore, that wherever we do see a fix being applied, we can safely assume things aren’t working as they should.
+The old adage tells us not to fix things that aren’t broken.
+Logic suggests, therefore, that whenever a fix is being applied, things aren’t working as they should.

 Achieving those multiple objectives will no doubt require concerted implementation of the document’s various recommendations by many different stakeholders across all aspects of the design, co-ordination, implementation, analysis and reporting of clinical trials.
 In these terms, it appears to reflect a challenging and highly complex task.